Why Russia has so many oil leaks | DW | 29.03.2021

 Saving money on pipelines

 Oil spills are by no means restricted to this region.
-According to the Russian Ministry of Energy, there were over 17,000 leaks, mostly from pipelines, in 2019.
+According to the Russian Ministry of Energy, there were over 17,000 leaks in 2019, mostly from pipelines.
 That data suggests an oil spill is happening somewhere in Russia almost every half hour.
 By comparison, the US recorded 137 spills in 2018.
 In Canada, where climate conditions at oil wells are similar to those in Russia, only 60 events with oil releases were documented in 2019.

-*DW reached out to Rosneft and Lukoil to comment on data provided by Greenpeace Russia but they didn't respond on requests
+*DW reached out to Rosneft and Lukoil to comment on data from Greenpeace Russia, but they didn't respond

 Russia's pipeline system is one of the longest in the world and was largely developed in the Soviet era.
 Oil pipelines alone stretch for 53,000 kilometers (32,933 miles) — more than once around the whole Earth.